daviddesar/Change-File-Extensions-With-Python/README.md

 - `os` : This library helps me to interact with the operating system (choose and change the current working directory and rename files).

 ### Note:
-I hit some problems with the convertion to exe file.
+I hit some problems with the convesion to exe file.
 I tried using converter from google search results but there are still some errors and I cannot run the converted exe file.
 If you have any solution to my problem, please contact me.
 Thank you very much.